ShanmukhanathDereddy/terraform-aws-practice/README.md

 # terraform-aws-practice
-Terraform is used for provision AWS resources
+Terraform is used for provisioning AWS resources